-While we can’t all be out and about to snag good durian deals, ordering the King of Fruits online has its perks such as worrying less about the durian ban on public transport and not having to waste time to bargain with durian sellers.
+While we can’t all be out and about to snag good durian deals, buy fresh durian online has its perks such as worrying less about the durian ban on public transport and not having to waste time to bargain with durian sellers.

 Mao Shan Wang Old Tree

 The Musang King durian, also known as Mao Shan Wang, is one of the most highly sought-after durians in Singapore.
-The reason for its high demand is thanks to its complex flavour embedded inside the fruit.
+Its high demand is due to the complex flavor embedded inside this fruit.

 On your first bite of the Musang King, you’ll be hit with a rich, creamy, and sweet taste.
 This is then accompanied by a slightly bitter taste that’ll leave you wanting more.
 The Musang King is also less bitter than our Mao Shan Wang Old Tree durian.
 In the durian market, the price of Musang King can range from $16/kg to $21/kg depending on its origin, quality, seller, and demand.

-The Golden Phoenix durian, also known as Jin Feng, is a pale yellow-white durian.
+The Golden Phoenix durian, or Jin Feng, is a pale yellow-white durian.
 The seeds of this durian variant are smaller than most white-fleshed durian.
-Surprisingly, it has a strong, complex taste embedded in its dry and thick flesh, giving you a mild alcoholic flavour that soaks in your mouth.
+Surprisingly, it has a strong, complex taste embedded in its dry and thick flesh, giving you a mild alcoholic flavor that soaks in your mouth.

 The Black Gold durian is the enhanced and more premium version of the Mao Shan Wang durian.
-This durian variant tastes bittersweet and has grey veins spread throughout the body.
-Along with its creamy and thick texture that many durian lovers favour, the bitterness is something that they can handle.
+This durian variant tastes bittersweet and has grey veins spread throughout the flesh.
+Along with its creamy and thick texture that many durian lovers adore, the intense bitterness is something that they can handle.

-Like any other things that are of premium quality, you can expect the Black Gold durian price to range much higher than other durian variants.
+Like any other premium quality item, you can expect the Black Gold price to range much higher than other durian variants.
 In the market, the price of Black Gold durian can fetch up to $27/kg depending on its origin, quality, seller, and demand.

-Meanwhile, the table below was created based on our overview to give you a better outlook of the durian prices in Singapore.
+Meanwhile, the table below has been created based on our overview to give you a better outlook of the durian price in Singapore.